mohan/csvdb/sourcecode-standards.md

 1. Close compatibility with C language.
 (PHP is C like).
 2. Must be easy to port to C language.
 3. Functional programming only.
-(Only required learning, function and variable).
+(Only required learning: function and variable).
 4. Prefix function names according to their group name.
 5. Internal functions (private to a group) must be prefixed with an underscore followed by the group prefix.
 6. Internal functions must be at the end of all regular functions of a group.